 The functional currency of the Company is Indian Rupees which represents the currency of the economic environment in which it operates.

-Transactions in currencies other than the Company's functional currency are recognised at the rates of exchange prevailing at the dates of the transactions.
+Transactions in currencies other than the Company's functional currency are recognized at the rates of exchange prevailing at the dates of the transactions.
 Monetary items denominated in foreign currency at the year end are translated at the functional currency spot rate of exchange at the reporting date.

 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
-Translation difference on such assets and liabilities carried at fair value are reported as part of fair value gain or loss.
+Translation differences on such assets and liabilities carried at fair value are reported as part of fair value gain or loss.

 2.15.
 Employee Benefits

-Liabilities for wages and salaries and performance incentives, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognised in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
+Liabilities for wages and salaries and performance incentives, including non-monetary benefits that are expected to be settled wholly within 12 months after the end of the period in which the employees render the related service are recognized in respect of employees' services up to the end of the reporting period and are measured at the amounts expected to be paid when the liabilities are settled.
 The liabilities are presented as current employee benefit obligations in the balance sheet.

 Other long term employee benefits

-The liabilities for earned leave is not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
+The liability for earned leave is not expected to be settled wholly within 12 months after the end of the period in which the employees render the related service.
 They are therefore measured at the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method as per the actuarial valuation carried out at the end of each annual reporting period.
-Actuarial gains and losses are recognised in full in the standalone statement of profit and loss in the period in which they occur.
+Actuarial gains and losses are recognized in full in the standalone statement of profit and loss in the period in which they occur.

 Post-employment obligations